kubernetes/website/content/en/blog/_posts/2021-04-20-Defining-NetworkPolicy-Conformance-For-CNIs.md

   for comprehensive functionality, for deep discovery of potential security
   holes: use Cyclonus, and also consider running end-to-end cluster tests.
-- If you're thinking of getting involved with the upstream NetworkPolicy efforts: use Cyclonus, and read at least an outline of what e2e tests are relevant.
+- If you're thinking of getting involved with the upstream NetworkPolicy efforts: use Cyclonus, and read at least an outline of which e2e tests are relevant.

 ## Where to start with NetworkPolicy testing?